MSc International Business Management with Industry Placement

 The deadline for applications from Scottish and RUK students is 31st August 2023.
 For EU and overseas applicants, we guarantee to consider applications submitted by 1st August 2023.

 At the Edinburgh Business School, we work with corporate business partners from across the world and have a team of designated professionals who will work with you to identify your industry placement.

-We have a suite of pre-arranged placement opportunities and the team will meet with you at the end of year 1 to ensure that we match you with a suitable placement, which meets your professional career path aims.
-We encourage you to utilise your own professional network to source independent placements, and our team will work with your contacts to secure and manage these additional Industry Placements.
+We work closely with established industry partners and our support team will meet with you at the end of year 1 to assist you in finding a suitable placement.
+We encourage you to utilise your own professional network to source independent placements, and our team will work with your contacts to secure and manage these additional industry placements.
 Our business organisations will use an interview process to recruit their placement students.

 As the placement is credit bearing, to progress onto the placement year you will need to reach the designated attainment status beforehand.